-Practicum in Therapeutic Intervention in Psychological Practice in Psychological Practice 0.5 unit Prerequisite: GSPY 6844.
+Practicum in Therapeutic Intervention

+in Psychological Practice

+Prerequisite: GSPY 6844.
 To be taken concurrently with GSPY 6845

 A practicum course focussed on applying therapeutic principles and their application to assess, develop, implement and evaluate treatment programs for children with mental health issues.
 Note: Students who have received credit for GSPY 6813 may not take this course for credit.